Skip to content

 extends fun refsEmpty(slice: Slice): Bool;

-Extension function for the Slice.
+Extension function for the Slice type.

 Checks whether the Slice has no references.
 Returns true if it has no references, false otherwise.